scp756-221/term-project-sparkling-5/README.md

 ### To Start

-Clone the repo and copy your own `cluster/tpl-vars.txt` to the corresponding location.
+Clone the repo and copy your own `cluster/tpl-vars.txt` and `cluster/ghcr.io-token.txt` to the corresponding location.

 ### Instantiate the templates